criblio/appscope/website/src/pages/docs/downloading.md

 First, see [Requirements](/docs/requirements) to ensure that you’re completing these steps on a supported system.

+Next, you can download the most-recent binary from [Cribl's download page](https://cribl.io/download/#tab-1) and follow the instructions there.

-Next, use these commands to download the CLI binary and make it executable:
+Or, you can use these CLI commands to directly download the binary and make it executable:

 ```
 LATEST=$(curl -Ls https://cdn.cribl.io/dl/scope/latest)